janekdb/awesome-atomist/this-month-in-atomist/this-month-in-atomist-2016-10.md

 > The flow for creating and publishing editors/generators is part of the command-line interface which we will be releasing soon.

+### JavaScript Editors Shimmering on the Horizon

+[Rug Lang](https://atomist-community.slack.com/messages/rug-lang) saw a flurry of suggestions for approaches to parsing JavaScript as this next language starts to attract the attention of the Atomist team.
+SNOBOL anyone?